IndrajeetPatil/kittyR/README.md

 # you can choose from a sample of sounds included in the package
 kittyR::meowR(sound = 4)
 ```

+If you have a kitty meow that you like and would like to include in the
+package, please either make a PR or e-mail it to me and I will include
+it.

 May these kitties bring some joy and amusement during your stressful
 data digging jobs\!